gpaumier/gp2/src/articles/2010-06-26 state-of-language-selection-mediawiki-wikipedia.rst

 The *uselang* parameter
 =======================

-A workaround is to use the |uselang|_ parameter to specifically ask MediaWiki to render the interface in a given language [#]_.
-An example of its use is the "Commons" template, used on some Wikimedia projects to provide a visible link to the Commons page or category about a specific topic.
+A workaround is to use the |uselang|_ parameter to specifically ask MediaWiki to render the interface in a given language.\ [#]_ An example of its use is the "Commons" template, used on some Wikimedia projects to provide a visible link to the Commons page or category about a specific topic.
 If you're reading the `Catalonia article on the German-language Wikipedia <http://de.wikipedia.org/wiki/Katalonien>`__, and scroll to the bottom, you'll find a link to Commons directing you to the `Catalonia category on Commons <http://commons.wikimedia.org/wiki/Category:Catalonia?uselang=de>`__, but with the interface in German.

 .. |uselang| replace:: **uselang**

 .. _uselang: http://www.mediawiki.org/wiki/Manual:Parameters_to_index.php#User_preference_overriding

+.. [#] As a sidenote, the *uselang* method has also been `diverted from its original purpose <http://commons.wikimedia.org/wiki/MediaWiki:UploadForm.js/Documentation>`__ to hack a JavaScript-enhanced upload form on Wikimedia Commons.

 This method has obvious drawbacks: first, you need to actually know it exists, and how to use it.
 You also need to know the ISO 639 code of the language, but if you know the *uselang* parameter exists, I'll assume you know that language code as well.